ARM-software/abi-aa/aaelf64/aaelf64.rst

 ``GNU_PROPERTY_AARCH64_FEATURE_1_BTI`` This indicates that all executable sections are compatible with Branch Target Identification mechanism.
-An executable or shared object with this bit set is requried to generate `Custom PLTs`_ with BTI instruction.
+An executable or shared object with this bit set is required to generate `Custom PLTs`_ with BTI instruction.

 ``GNU_PROPERTY_AARCH64_FEATURE_1_PAC`` This indicates that all executable